stfordbpf/abb-interns-2013/README.txt

  * Open Application and select whether to connect via Bluetooth, IP address, or go to File View
 	* For Bluetooth
+                * Before opening the App, make sure that you "Pair" with the G4 device from the Android Device's Bluetooth settings
-		* Select device from list to connect to
+                * Open MCU App and Select device from list to connect to
 		* Bluetooth must be in COM port 6
 	* For IP
 		* Connect to wireless network